Email ventas@vertice.travel – Phone +56 22 712 6233

 OBSERVATION OF PUMAS IN THEIR NATURAL HABITAT

-The area where we operate is what we call The land of the Puma because it has the highest density of pumas in the world.
-However, we must not forget that they are wild animals, and we do not control or feed them, therefore we cannot guarantee a 100% sighting.
-Besides the puma, many other mammals can be observed here, like guanacos, foxes, and skunks.
-This area is also interesting for birdwatching and landscape photography, with one of the best backgrounds of the famous three granite towers.
+The area where we operate is known as the Land of the Puma because it boasts the highest density of pumas in the world.
+However, it’s important to remember that these are wild animals; we do not control or feed them, so a 100% sighting cannot be guaranteed.
+In addition to pumas, the region is home to a variety of other mammals, such as guanacos, foxes, and skunks.
+This area is also a prime spot for birdwatching and landscape

 PUMA WATCHING DAY

-From Puerto Natales, we drive directly to the Land of the Pumas.
-We will go early to be at the park around dawn.
-Together with our tracker*, we will divide the search into different areas of the park to cover more ground and thus be able to find a puma roaming its territory.
-Through radio, we will be communicating with our puma tracker if anyone locate puma and where.
-When we find a puma, we will try to identify it, so we know how to approach it.
-After 6–7 hours, we will return to our hotels to rest and enjoy the photos and video collected during the day.
+From Puerto Natales, we head directly to the Land of the Pumas, departing early to arrive at the park around dawn.
+With the assistance of our expert tracker, we will divide the search into different areas of the park to cover more ground and increase our chances of spotting a puma in its natural territory.
+We will stay in constant communication with our tracker via radio, sharing updates on any sightings and their locations.
+Once we locate a puma, we will carefully identify it to determine the best approach.
+After 6 to 7 hours of exploration, we will return to our hotels to rest and enjoy the photos and videos captured during the day.

 • If possible, please bring clothes of neutral colors like brown, black, gray, camouflage, etc. to blend in with the environment.
 Sometimes we will have to walk, and sometimes we will stand still for hours, observing/photographing a puma: considerate walking shoes and warm clothes for all kinds of weather.